WaterFutures/EPyT-Flow/docs/tut.scenarios.rst

 Scenarios
 *********

-In EPyT-Flow, a scenario refers to a water distribution network that is to be simulated -- i.e. performing a hydraulic and quality analysis.
+In EPyT-Flow, a *scenario* refers to a water distribution network (WDN) that is to be simulated -- i.e. performing a hydraulic and quality analysis.
-Besides the network itself, a scenario usually contains a sensor configuration and might also contain some events such as leakages, sensor faults, contamination events, and actuator events.
+Besides the network itself, a scenario usually contains a sensor configuration and might also contain some events such as leakages, sensor faults, actuator events, etc.
 Furthermore, a scenario might also include some control modules.

 Basics